rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 #### Procedural macro expansion caching or speedup

-Today, the Rust compiler does not necesarily cache the tokens from procedural macro expansion.
+Today, the Rust compiler does not necessarily cache the tokens from procedural macro expansion.
 On every `cargo check`, and `cargo build`, Rust will run procedural macros to expand code for the compiler.
 The vast majority of procedural macros in Rust are idempotent: their output tokens are simply a deterministic function of their input tokens.
 If we assumed a procedural macro was free of side-effects, then we would only need to re-run procedural macros when the input tokens change.
 This has been shown in prototypes to drastically improve incremental compile times (30% speedup), especially for codebases that employ lots of derives (Debug, Clone, PartialEq, Hash, serde::Serialize).

 A solution here could either be manual or automatic: macro authors could opt-in to caching or the compiler could automatically cache macros it knows are side-effect free.